ClockworksIO/clci/README.md

 ;; ...
 ```

-You can then use the pod i.e. to execute the commit linter from a Babashka task:
+You can then use the module i.e. to execute the commit linter from a Babashka task:
 ```clojure
 (ns git-hooks
  (:require